Appearance

 What is SchemaStack?

-SchemaStack is a data platform that lets you define, validate, and collaboratively manage structured data — all from your browser.
+SchemaStack is a data platform that lets you define, validate, and collaboratively manage structured data — backed by your own Postgres or MySQL database.
+We only store the metadata; your data lives in your own database.

 The Problem

-Teams working with structured data often face a choice: use a spreadsheet (flexible but chaotic) or build a custom app (reliable but expensive).
-SchemaStack bridges that gap.
+Teams working with structured data often face a choice: use a spreadsheet (flexible but chaotic) or build a custom app (reliable but expensive) — and increasingly, a third bad option: hand the data to a SaaS vendor who hosts it for you.
+SchemaStack takes a different path: we manage the platform, you keep your database.

 The Solution